Erythromycin: Medical uses

 It may be useful in treating gastroparesis due to this promotility effect.
 It has been shown to improve feeding intolerances in those who are critically ill.
-Intravenous erythromycin may also be used in endoscopy to help clear stomach contents.
+Intravenous erythromycin may also be used in endoscopy to help clear stomach contents to enhance endoscopic visualization, potentially improving diagnostic accuracy and subsequent management.

 Available forms

 Erythromycin is available in enteric-coated tablets, slow-release capsules, oral suspensions, ophthalmic solutions, ointments, gels, enteric-coated capsules, non enteric-coated tablets, non enteric-coated capsules, and injections.

 The following erythromycin combinations are available for oral dosage: